everard/SELENE-Device/README.txt

-SELENE Device
+SELENE Device is a 3D graphics rendering engine.
+It is cross-platform, but currently it has only Windows renderer.
+Core and exporter can be compiled under Linux with GCC-4.7.

-3D graphics rendering framework
+This repository contains Visual Studio 2010 solution and projects.
+In order to compile the Windows platform, VC+ Directory which contains direct3D 9 headers and libraries must be specified in project called "Windows".

-SELENE Device is intended to be cross-platform.
-Currently it has only windows renderer though, but core can be compiled under Linux with GCC-4.7.
+Currently there is only one demo availiable (it is called "SimpleApplication").
+To run it you should unzip the ApplicationData.zip archive (see Downloads) to the folder, which is one level upper than SELENE Device folder, for example:

-Repository also contains Visual Studio 2010 solution and projects.
-In order to compile the Windows platform, VC+ Directory which contains direct3D 9 headers and libraries must be specified in project Windows.
+        /home/user/SELENE-Device      <-- SELENE Device folder

-See GUIDELINES.txt for programming guidlines.
+        /home/user/ApplicationData    <-- folder which contains application data

-The simple demos will be added soon.
+For programming style guidlines see GUIDELINES.txt.

-for licensing conditions see LICENSE.txt.
+This software is licensed under the MIT License (see LICENSE.txt).
+I hold the copyright, but my work can be used in any commercial and/or open-source project.